-The Executive Officer Team is composed of student officers (president, student trustee, vice president, secretary and treasurer) and overseen by the Coordinator of Student Life.
+The Executive Officer Team is composed of 5 student positions (president, student trustee, vice president, secretary and treasurer) and overseen by the Coordinator of Student Life.
+Additional positions may be created if necessary.
 These positions are elected by the student body during the spring semester and meet regularly to develop the SGA budget, establish agendas and discuss student-related issues.
 They are empowered to act on behalf of the SGA when in adjournment.